 Entities Required to Comply

-The Act applies to social media companies operating platforms with at least $100 million in annual revenue.
-The Act defines “social media company” as an online forum allowing account holders to:
+The Act was meant to apply to social media companies with at least $100 million in annual revenue.
+The Act defined “social media company” as an online forum allowing account holders to:

 • Create public profiles, establish accounts, or register for social interactions.